Mohammed Gargo: Udinese

 Increasingly unhappy at his lack of competitive football, Gargo then joined Italian team Udinese in October 1995.
 After a further year of inactivity, Gargo was allowed to register with Udinese before their 1996–97 season.
 He transferred to Udinese on a free transfer, on the expiry of his five-year contract with Torino.
 Real Tamale United remained entitled to a sell-on fee and Gargo gave his former club a promissory note for $20,000 so they did not dispute his transfer to Udinese.

 In Alberto Zaccheroni's progressive 3–4–3 formation, Gargo was usually deployed in defence, but was also capable of playing in midfield.
 The team performed above expectations although Gargo sustained an anterior cruciate ligament injury in a 4–0 defeat at Sampdoria on 18 May 1997.

 With Udinese Gargo came to be recognised as a competent Serie A central defender, although troubled by frequent injuries.
 With his contract due to expire in 2001, he was linked with transfers to Inter Milan, and even an improbable return to Torino.

 In January 2003 he was loaned to Venezia and in January 2004 sold to Serie B side Genoa along with Vittorio Micolucci, in exchange for Rodrigue Boisfer and Valon Behrami, all in a co-ownership deal, which few years later accused for inflated price in order to create paper profit.
 Udinese and Genoa were already fined in June 2008 by FIGC and criminal charge were continued.

 International

 Gargo was a member of the men's national team that won the bronze medal at the 1992 Summer Olympics in Barcelona, Spain, and gold in the 1991 FIFA U-17 World Championship in Italy.

-In 2013 Gargo claimed that he had refused an approach to play for Ghana at the 2006 FIFA Women's World Cup, the first time the nation had qualified, after being asked to pay a bribe.
+In 2013 Gargo claimed that he had refused an approach to play for Ghana at the 2006 FIFA World Cup, the first time the nation had qualified, after being asked to pay a bribe.